The Surprising Brain Benefits of Learning a Foreign Language

 But before you go, here are four more major differences between the two languages we should not overlook:

-The bottom line is that Spanish and Portuguese are indeed different, but also similar.
+The bottom line is that Spanish and Portuguese are indeed different but also quite similar.
 So, if you already speak Portuguese, learning Spanish will certainly become way easier and vice-versa.
-You’ll soon discover that even a small resemblance between words like “hello” in Spanish and “hello” in Portuguese will make a huge difference for your learning process.
+You’ll soon discover that even a small resemblance between words like “hello” in Spanish and “hello” in Portuguese will make a huge difference in your learning process.

 Excited to find out more?
 Here’s the best way to learn Portuguese, the days of the week in Spanish and everything you need to know about Spanish verbs and Spanish accents.
 Good luck!

 It can be really tricky to learn Spanish and (even harder) to master Portuguese pronunciation if you don’t actively live in a Spanish-speaking or Portuguese-speaking country.
-But with Mondly, the award-winning language learning app, you can learn both these Romance languages naturally with practical topics and authentic conversations recorded by native people so you can learn only from the best.
+But with Mondly, the award-winning language learning app, you can learn both these Romance languages naturally with practical topics and authentic conversations recorded by fluent speakers so you can learn only from the best.

 By combining bite-sized Daily Lessons and a gamified experience guaranteed to make you addicted to learning languages, Mondly is ready to literally glue Spanish and Portuguese into your brain.

-Start using Mondly for free on your computer or tablet or, better yet, download the Mondly app on your iOS or Android device and learn languages fast anytime, anywhere.
+Start using Mondly for free on your computer or tablet or, better yet, download the Mondly app and learn languages fast anytime, anywhere.

 Do you want to learn Spanish and Portuguese with Mondly in just 5 minutes a day?